kshedden/case_studies/methods/survival.md

 (both estimation and inference) to be conducted using general-purpose statistical methods instead of requiring specialized methods.

-Here we will discuss pseudo-observations for the survival probability ($S(t)$ evaluated at a specific $t$), but note that it is also possible to construct pseudo-observations for other quantities such as the mean restricted life or the cumulative hazard.
+Here we will discuss pseudo-observations for the survival probability (i.e. the function $S(t)$ evaluated at a specific time $t$), but note that it is also possible to construct pseudo-observations for other quantities such as the mean restricted life or the cumulative hazard.

 Pseudo-observations are closely related to the [jackknife](https://en.wikipedia.org/wiki/Jackknife_resampling).
 To motivate